shadowsocks/shadowsocks-windows/README.md

 1. Load balance: choosing server randomly
 2. High availability: choosing the best server (low latency and packet loss)
+3. Choose By Total Package Loss: ping and choose.
+Please also enable `Availability Statistics` in the menu if you want to use this
-3. Write your own strategy by implement IStrategy interface and send us a pull request!
+4. Write your own strategy by implement IStrategy interface and send us a pull request!

 #### UDP